-The probability of growth equation developed by Augustin et al. (2005) has been selected as an appropriate screening tool.
+The probability of growth equation developed by Augustin et al. (2005) was selected as an appropriate screening tool given the limited number of physico-chemical characteristics reported in published cheese challenge studies.
 This equation was found to accurately predict (greater than 90% probability of growth) those cheeses where growth was found to occur in challenge studies.
 However, predictions where growth was not observed in challenge study cheeses were less clear.

-Use of predictive equations such as this could allow cheese makers to consider changes in the manufacturing processes, selection of starter/adjunct cultures or ingredients (such as salt) to re-formulate cheeses which are less likely to support the growth of pathogens.
+This finding was consistent with Augustin et al. (2005) where the correct prediction of growth or no growth for cheeses was poor compared with liquid dairy products and meat or seafood products.
+This may suggest that predictive models based on liquid microbiological media or simple foods cannot handle matrix effects such as cheese structure or physico-chemical characteristics not include in the model forms.
+Use of predictive equations such as Augustin et al. (2005) could allow cheese makers to consider changes in the manufacturing processes, selection of starter/adjunct cultures or ingredients (such as salt) to re-formulate cheeses which are less likely to support the growth of pathogens.
 Pilot scale production of raw milk cheeses could be used to determine the variability in the characteristics of raw milk cheese.